Tianjin Lions

 The Tianjin Lions or Tianjing Fierce Lions (天津雄狮) are a team in the China Baseball League, founded in 2002 as one of the league's four initial members.
 Their home field is the 2,000-capacity Tian Ti Dodger Stadium in Tianjin.

 The Lions have participated in every league championship series to date.
 They won league championships in 2002, 2006, 2007, and 2011; and were runners-up in 2003, 2004, and 2005.
 Their biggest rival is the Beijing Tigers, having faced them in six CBL championships.
 They also represented CBL in the 2008 Asia Series.

+History

+Tianjin's baseball originated in 1926 and is one of the earliest cities in China to carry out baseball.
+The Tianjin baseball team has a glorious history, winning the championship in the third national game in 1975.
+Since then, it has won 11 national championships and sent more than 20 players to the Chinese baseball team to participate in the Asian Championships and Asian Games.

+The Tianjin Lions won the Chinese Baseball League championship in 2002.
+Infielder Hou Feng won the Most Valuable Athlete and Most Hit Player awards, and Jiao Yi was named an outstanding coach.
+In 2003, he won the Chinese Baseball League runner-up and the most safety hitters, the most baseball stealers, the most scorers, the excellent left pitcher, and sportsmanship.
+In 2004, Tianjin won the runner-up of the baseball league again.

+In May 2023, the 5 China Baseball League ended its first leg at the Wuxi Sports Professional Sports Team Management Center on the 2023rd, and the Tianjin Lions (25-4) ranked sixth.